oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/loop_carried_dependency/README.md

 # Removing Loop Carried Dependencies
-This tutorial demonstrates how to remove a loop-carried dependency to improve the performance of FPGA device code.
+This tutorial demonstrates how to remove a loop-carried dependency to improve the performance of the FPGA device code.

 ***Documentation***: The [FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide)  provides comprehensive instructions for targeting FPGAs through DPC++.
 The [oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) is a resource for general target-independent DPC++ programming.